ainblockchain/ain-blockchain/JSON_RPC_API.md

 An object with properties:

+- protoVer: `String` - protocol version
 - number: `Number` - the block number
 - getFullTransactions: `Boolean` - if true, it returns full transaction objects; if false or undefined, it returns the transaction hashes only.

 **Returns**